patrickingle/4xlots-extra/README.md

 # 4xlots-extra
 Extra files for use with 4xlots Forex RIsk Management Web Service, see https://4xlots.com for more information

+# Relevance List of Files

+    Libraries/4xlotslib.mq4 = the library for 4xlots REST API
+    Libraries/marginprotectlib.mq4 = useful functions for checking margin level percentage, <200% risks margin call) Libraries/trailingstop.mq4 = functions to automatically add trailing stops to an open trade Libraries/trendlib.mq4 = trending functions using multiple indicators to detect and confirm a trend,

+    Indicators/Bands.mq4 = modified indicator with Global parameters used by the trendlib.mq4 Indicators/Price Channel.mq4 = modified indicator with Global parameters used by the trendlib.mq4

 # Get Access to the 4xlots.com API for FREE!

 When you open a Live account at Traderways using the IB link https://www.tradersway.com/?ib=1004584,